-- 9.4 Walthamstow is an ideal location for new housing as it is highly accessible location, well connected to the public transport network and offers a range of local services and facilities.
+9.4 Walthamstow is an ideal location for new housing as it is highly accessible location, well connected to the public transport network and offers a range of local services and facilities.
 There are a number of sites in the centre which could be developed for housing or include an element of housing as part of a mix of uses.
-These 'key opportunity sites' are identified in chapters 16 35 of this document. - 9.5 An increase in housing numbers and intensification Housing led mixed use developmentswill create a critical mass and add to the vitality of the town centre.
-Mixed use development which includes retail and restaurants uses will enhance the retail function of the centre, stimulate the evening/weekend economy, provide community uses and prevent 'dead' zones within the centre.
+These 'key opportunity sites' are identified in chapters 16 - 35 of this document.

+9.5 Housing led mixed use developments will add to the vitality of the town centre.
+Mixed use development will enhance the retail function of the centre, stimulate the evening/weekend economy, provide community uses and prevent 'dead' zones within the centre.
 Where sites are proposed for mixed use schemes we will seek that the non residential uses are located on the ground and lower floors and that new homes be built above on the upper floors.